puppetlabs/puppetlabs-splunk_hec/README.md

 Breaking Changes
 -----------
 - splunk_hec::url parameter now expects a full URI of https://servername:8088/services/collector
-- Switches to the fact terminus cache setting via routes.yaml to ensure compatibility with CD4PE
+- Switches to the fact terminus cache setting via routes.yaml to ensure compatibility with CD4PE, see Fact Terminus Support for guides on how to change it.
+Prior to deploying this module, remove the setting `facts_terminus` from the `puppet_enterprise::profile::master` class in the `PE Master` node group in your environment if you set it in previous revisions of this module.
+It will prevent PE from operating normally if left on.

 Description
 -----------